loopbackio/loopback.io/pages/en/lb3/Migrating-to-3.0.md

 npm install --save strong-error-handler
 ```

-{% include tip.html content="Projects scaffolded with a recent version of `slc loopback` are already correctly configured and require no change.
+{% include tip.html content="Projects scaffolded with a recent version of StrongLoop/LoopBack tools are already correctly configured and require no change.
 " %}

 You may need to make the following changes: